Coo-Project/Echo-Module-Handshake/README.md

-# Echo-Plugin-Handshake
+# plugin-handshake

-An example plugin for Echo demonstrating handshake and key exchange with the Habbo client.
+Handshake plugin (inner system module) that handles encryption and authentication for Echo.